Acorn221/RHUL-Final-Year-Project/text-docs/diary/diary.md

 I am going to follow the tutorial [here](https://www.tensorflow.org/tutorials/images/classification) which should help me to get a good understanding of how to use the datasets and how to train the models to start with.
 I have no prior experience training models so this will be a good starting point for me.
 I will then need to use parts of the code from the tutorial to transfer run the transfer learning.

+## 26/10/2022

+Today I have been working on the transfer learning tutorial, I've made more progress through it and I've managed to get Mobilenetv3 to run on the flowers dataset, however I'm having some issues with the alzheimer's dataset.
+This is significant progress as this was a major blocker for me as I was not sure how to go forward with the prediction.